-Survivorship after critical illness is an increasingly important health care concern as intensive unit care (ICU) utilization continues to increase while ICU mortality is decreasing.
-Critical illness survivors experience marked disability and impairments in physical and cognitive function that persist for years after their initial ICU stay1-7.
-Newfound impairment is associated with increased healthcare costs and utilization, reductions in health related quality of life and prolonged unemployment5,8,9.
-Weakness, critical illness neuropathy and/or myopathy, and muscle atrophy are common in critically ill patients with up to 80% of patients admitted to the ICU developing some form of neuromuscular dysunction1,10,11.
-ICU acquired weakness (ICUAW) is associated with longer durations of mechanical ventilation and hospitalization along with greater functional impairment for survivors.
-Although there is increasing recognition of ICUAW as a clinical entity, significant knowledge gaps exist around identifying high risk patients for its development and understanding its role in long-term outcomes after critical illness.
-This review addresses the epidemiology and pathophysiology of ICUAW, highlights the diagnostic challenges associated with its diagnosis in critically ill patients and proposes a novel strategy for identifying ICUAW.
+Survivorship after critical illness is an increasingly important health-care concern as ICU use continues to increase while ICU mortality is decreasing.
+Survivors of critical illness experience marked disability and impairments in physical and cognitive function that persist for years after their initial ICU stay.
+Newfound impairment is associated with increased health-care costs and use, reductions in health-related quality of life, and prolonged unemployment.
+Weakness, critical illness neuropathy and/or myopathy, and muscle atrophy are common in patients who are critically ill, with up to 80% of patients admitted to the ICU developing some form of neuromuscular dysfunction.
+ICU-acquired weakness (ICUAW) is associated with longer durations of mechanical ventilation and hospitalization, along with greater functional impairment for survivors.
+Although there is increasing recognition of ICUAW as a clinical entity, significant knowledge gaps exist concerning identifying patients at high risk for its development and understanding its role in long-term outcomes after critical illness.
+This review addresses the epidemiologic and pathophysiologic aspects of ICUAW; highlights the diagnostic challenges associated with its diagnosis in patients who are critically ill; and proposes, to our knowledge, a novel strategy for identifying ICUAW.